What are Himalayan Foods?

 5. Instant noodles

-Preserved instant noodles are perfect for high altitude and scare regions where the temperature may fall extremely in the winter season.
+Preserved instant noodles are perfect for high altitude and scarce regions where the temperature may fall extremely in the winter season.
 Local Nepali brand Wai Wai and Indian brand Maggi noodles are the most popular instant noodles in the Himalayan regions.

 Related terms and posts about Himalayan Food